jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

 ## Non-technical explanation of the project

 This project focuses on improving the accuracy of a computer program designed to classify fashion product images, such as clothing.
 The goal is to enhance the program's ability to distinguish between various fashion items by fine-tuning key parameters, including the size of input layers, choice of activation functions, optimizer type and the learning rate of the optimizer.
 The primary objective is to determine the optimal configuration for these parameters, enabling more effective recognition of fashion products within images.
-This project has practical applications in e-commerce for accurate product categorization and recommendation, aiding fashion designers and retailers in efficiently organizing their product catalogue.
+This project has practical applications in e-commerce for accurate product categorization and recommendation, aiding fashion designers and retailers in efficiently organizing their product catalogues.

 ## Data